cdaringe/counsel/packages/counsel-copy/README.md

 const CopyRule = require('counsel-copy')

 module.exports = new CopyRule({
-  copyContentRoot: __dirname,
-  copySource: './jsdoc.json', // relative to your counsel project's root (package.json folder)
+  src: '/absolute/path/to/thing',
+  dest: '<path>/to/thing',
-  copyTarget: './' // puts jsdoc.json into your projects root. relative to the target package's root })
+  // if dest is relative, it is relative to the target
+  // project's root directory.
+})
 ```